-- 1. Midyear and final exams missed because of family emergency or illness verified by parent or guardian can be made up by individual arrangements with teacher and the department chair. - 2.
+- 1. Major assessments missed because of family emergencies verified by a parent/guardian, or because of an illness verified by a doctor and/or the COVID Monitoring and Response Team (when applicable), can be made up by individual arrangements with the teacher and the department chair. - 2.
 Commitments to school-endorsed programs, (i.e. Boys' State, Girls' State), will be honored.
-Individual arrangements to makeup the exam will be made with the student's teacher(s). - 3.
-Students whose families request withdrawal before the conclusion of the final exam period for such reasons as employment or vacations will be given an incomplete in each of their major courses.
-Make-up exams will be scheduled at the convenience of the teacher.
-Typically, exams will be made up during the summer by appointment with the principal or appropriate designee.
+Individual arrangements to make-up the assessment will be made with the student's teacher(s). - 3.
+Make-up assessments will be scheduled at the convenience of the teacher.
 The grading of the exams and the necessary adjustments in records will be done as soon as mutually agreeable with faculty members but no later than the second full week of school in September.